 - b.
-In the Name box, type a value. - A value can be a discrete attribute for the issue that this tag addresses.
+In the ADD VALUE dialog box, type a value in the Name box. - A value can be a discrete attribute for the issue that this tag addresses.
 For example, you might specify that this custom tag addresses a due date or server quality issue. - c.
 (Optional) In the Description box, type a description of what the value represents. - d.
-If Fortify Software Security Center is configured to use Audit Assistant, and if autopredict is enabled, you must map an Audit Assistant tag to the tag value.
-To map an Audit Assistant tag to the new tag value, under AA Custom Tags, select the check box for the Audit Assistant tag that corresponds to your new tag value.
-(You can change the mapping later.) - e.
-To prevent the tag from being displayed in the Assign dialog box or in Audit Workbench, select the Hidden check box. - f.
-Click APPLY. - g.
-Repeat these steps (a through f) until you have defined all of the values you need for the new custom tag.

-If the custom tag has a default value, then issues with no value set for the tag acquire that default value.
-If no default value is defined, then the tag value is empty.
+To prevent the tag from being displayed in the Assign dialog box and in Audit Workbench, select the Hidden check box. - e.
+Click APPLY. - f.
+Repeat these steps (a through f) until you have defined all of the values you need for the new custom tag. - 10.
+(Optional) From the Default Value list, select the default value for this tag.
+(If the custom tag has a default value, then issues with no value set for the tag acquire that default value.
+If no default value is defined, then the tag value is empty.)